 Plagiarism (Paid feature)

-The plagiarism report works like Copyscape’s main feature or Grammarly’s plagiarism tool.
+The plagiarism report is similar to Copyscape or Grammarly Premium.
 Click the report.
 Note: it’s the last report in the list – click the More icon with the orange plus in the reports bar.
 The plagiarism check takes a little while to run its checks.
 The results are superior to those of Copyscape and similar to those of Grammarly.

 ProWritingAid returns the percentile of non-original text in your document and highlights the offending sections of text.
 If you hover over or click on the sections of text, you can see which articles also contain the same content.